agilepartner/craft-challenges/challenges/code-retreat.md

 ## What ?
 A CodeRetreat is an intensive practice event, focusing on the fundamentals of software development and design.
-It gives the opportunity to practice TDD, Clean Code, Refactoring, ...
+It gives the opportunity to practice TDD, Clean Code, Refactoring ...

 ## Why ?
 If we want to continuously learn, we need to dedicate time for it.
 Because we are not humanoids; our **cognitive resources are limited** so we are not able to multitask.
-Do a code retreat is a very good way to stay focused and improve our performance.
+Doing a code retreat is a very good way to stay focused and improve our performance.

 ## How ?
 - Turn off your notifications for the next 4 hours :